-51 Visitation services were cancelled several times throughout 2020 due to concerns about safety during the COVID-19 pandemic.
+&lt;sup>51 Visitation services were cancelled several times throughout 2020 due to concerns about safety during the COVID-19 pandemic.

-52 Visitation services reopened in February 2021, but the program lost many families that had previously participated in visits and exchanges as they had made other arrangements during the COVID-19 pandemic.
-53 Visitation services did not occur in January and February 2022 due to the COVID-19 pandemic.

-54 Actual visits represent units of services.
+&lt;sup>52 Visitation services reopened in February 2021, but the program lost many families that had previously participated Visitation services did not occur in January and February 2022 due to the COVID-19 pandemic.
+Actual visits represent units of services.
 One unit of service equals one hour.